 The term performance shall include the presentation and broadcast of a student production.
-Student productions shall include vocal, musical, and/or theatrical performance, impromptu dramatic presentation, or any electronic media (including, but not limited to, radio and television programs, video blogs (vlogs), podcasts, social media (as defined in Bylaw 0100), and other video or audio productions that are recorded for re-broadcast or broadcast in real-time using any available broadcast technology), and other video or audio productions that are recorded for re-broadcast or broadcast in real-time using any available broadcast in real-time using any available broadcast technology).
+Student productions shall include vocal, musical, and/or theatrical performance, impromptu dramatic presentation, or any electronic media (including, but not limited to, radio and television programs, video blogs (vlogs), podcasts, social media (as defined in Bylaw 0100), and other video or audio productions that are recorded for re-broadcast or broadcast in real-time using any available broadcast technology), and other video or audio productions that are recorded for re-broadcast or broadcast or broadcast in real-time using any available broadcast in real-time using any available broadcast technology).
 The Board expressly prohibits the use of social media related to student productions.

 Only District-approved social media (as defined in Bylaw 0100) may be used to host school-sponsored student media, in accordance with Policy 7544.
 School-sponsored student media must also comply with Policy 7540.02.
 For purposes of this policy, the school community is defined to include students, Board employees (i.e., administrators, and professional and support staff), parent/family members and other individuals who are invited by the District Administrator authorized or otherwise permitted by the District Administrator to view a performance or receive directly from the District a publication and those who have been issued credentials to access the District's secure portal.
-FMS reserves the right to edit, alter, or remove any publications which may reasonably be assumed to be the speech of the School or District itself.